willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Stretches to start your morning: 1) Spinal Twist 2) Happy Baby 3) Child's Pose 4) Forward Fold
 * Time for a  reboot: Refresh your mind with this 3-minute meditation.
 It's okay to pause and reset before moving forward.
 Sometimes your mind just needs a jump start.
 * Weekend reset: A fresh start
+* Feel-good moves: Start your morning with a quick yoga stretch you can do anywhere.
+Look for moments this weekend to pause and visualize a steady flow of liquid sunshine washing away your tension.

 ## The wake up - Sun.